whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <center><img src="/images/LuxorBoxJan2016BlissHomeDesignFauxFurThrow2.jpg"></center>

 <p>It matches my decor perfectly!
-Absolutely love this, I was literally clapping my hands (presumably to Luxor Box) while I was staging this, love it!</p>
+Absolutely love this, I was literally clapping my hands (presumably to Luxor Box) while I was staging it for the picture above.
+Absolutely love it!</p>

 <br>